 One of the things the US military is known for is the creation of ultra-modern high-precision weapons.
 They also pay a lot of attention to preparing soldiers because it is believed that, despite all progress in military technology, you still can’t avoid the ground manpower in battle.

 Among the most advanced schools and courses, which prepare special operations teams are: Ranger School, basic naval intelligence courses, special ops qualification course, training courses, and the underwater saboteurs’ special forces “Delta” unit.
 Do you want to get as ripped as a commando?
 Download Todd Lamb’s book SpecForce Alpha.
-This is the best fitness guide in PDF format for now!
+This is the best fitness guide for now!

 When it comes to Ranger school, historically they appeared on US territory way back in 1756.
 The founder was Major Rogers from Britain.
 The main objective for Ranger units was battle against the Indians, as regular troops were not able to handle them.
 The modern history of Rangers began during the Second World War when it was formed into five battalions.